Determine The Following Indefinite Integral. Check Your Work By Differentiation.

 Common Mistakes to Avoid

-When determining indefinite integrals, it's important to be aware of common mistakes to avoid:
+When determining indefinite integrals, it helps to be aware of common mistakes to avoid:

 1. Forgetting the Constant of Integration: Always remember to add the constant of integration, C, to the end of every indefinite integral.